JAlcocerT/JAlcocerT/content/blog/dev-Web3.md

 draft: false
 tags: ["Web"]
 description: 'Building your first Web3 from scratch.'
-summary: 'Everyone talks about Web3.
-I was wondering if I could use some knowledge that I got while creating static sites with HUGO and its actually pretty simple.'
 url: 'guide-web3'
+---

+*Everyone* talks about Web3.

+I was wondering if I could use some knowledge that I got while creating static sites with HUGO and its actually pretty simple

 ---

 **The Web3 Revolution!** > wait, what?